 The highest average annual churn rate from 2010 to 2013 for a non-farm occupation belonged to actors, at 171.4%.
 The lowest average annual churn rate, as we mentioned earlier, belonged to nuclear power plant operators, at 22.5%.

 There are striking differences in churn from occupation to occupation.
 But it’s not advisable to compare the churn rates of different occupations (or occupation groups) to determine that one is healthier than another.
-The type of work performed in an occupation and the nature of the industries that employ the occupation tend to dictate overall turnover (see the report a fuller discussion on this).
+The type of work performed in an occupation and the nature of the industries that employ the occupation tend to dictate overall turnover.

 This is illustrated by the groups of related occupations that begin to emerge when looking at the annual average churn rate for every occupation from 2010 to 2013.
 Entertainment, construction, and restaurant jobs each form their own groups at the high end; power plant, specialty health care, and airline/aerospace do the same at the low end.